tromp/cuckoo/README.md

 The runtime of a single proof attempt on a high end x86 is 5.5min/GB single-threaded, or 1.5min/GB for 8 threads.

-I claim that this implementation is a reasonably optimal Cuckoo miner, and that trading off memory for running time, as implemented in tomato_miner.h, incurs at least one order of magnitude extra slowdown.
+I claim that this implementation is a reasonably optimal Cuckoo miner, secondly, that trading off memory for running time, as implemented in tomato_miner.h, incurs at least one order of magnitude extra slowdown, and finally, that cuda_miner.cu is a reasonably optimal GPU miner.
-I'd further like to claim that GPUs are up to twice as fast as CPUs.
+The latter runs about twice as fast on an NVIDA GTX 980 as on a 4-core 8-thread Intel Core-i7 CPU.

 To that end, I offer the following bounties:

-Speedup Bounty
+CPU Speedup Bounty
 --------------
 $500 for an open source implementation that finds 42-cycles twice as fast, possibly using more memory.